TriPham2110/Machine-Learning/Project4/README.md

 Reinforcement learning is a type of machine learning in which an agent learns to behave in an unknown environment by performing actions and seeing the following results.
 The agent’s objective is to learn to act in ways that maximizes expected long-term rewards.
 SARSA and Q-learning are two reinforcement learning methods that do not require model knowledge, only observed rewards from many experiment runs.
-Both SARSA and Q-learning uses temporal difference learning concept, where the model updates the optimal policy as it goes toward the goal.
+Both SARSA and Q-learning use temporal difference learning concept, where the model updates the optimal policy as it goes toward the goal.

 # Q-Learning
 Q-leaning is an off-policy learning algorithm because the new action is taken as greedy, not using the current policy.